-- House Bill 520 went into effect on June 29, 2017.
-This bill created the "public charter school project" in order to: - Create additional high-performing schools with high standards for student performance, - Encourage the use of different, high-quality methods of teaching, governing, scheduling, etc. to meet a variety of needs, - Close achievement gaps, and - Provide students, parents, community members, and local entities with expanded opportunities for involvement in the public education system. - > Thereafter, the Kentucky Board of Education (KBE) promulgated administrative regulations necessary to implement the bill. - These regulations address: - 1.
-Charter School student application, lottery, and enrollment; - 2.
-Evaluation of charter school authorizers; - 3.
-Charter school appeals process; and, - 4.
-Conversion charter school petition, conversion, and operation.
+- During the 2017 Legislative Session, the General Assembly enacted House Bill 520, which created the "public charter school project" to: - Create additional high-performing schools with high standards for student performance, - Encourage the use of different, high-quality methods of teaching, governing, scheduling, etc. to meet a variety of needs, - ▶ Close achievement gaps, and - Provide students, parents, community members, and local entities with expanded opportunities for involvement in the public education system. - ► House Bill 520 went into effect on June 29, 2017; however, the Kentucky Board of Education (KBE) is still in the process of finalizing 4 necessary administrative regulations. - ► These regulations address: - ▶ Charter School student application, lottery, and enrollment; - ► Evaluation of charter school authorizers; - Charter school appeals process; and, - ▶ Conversion charter school petition, conversion, and operation.